 Kirsty visits Bermuda20.07.15 | Kirsty Taylor

-My first visit to Bermuda was in September 2001, on an educational trip with Prestige Holidays.
+My first visit to Bermuda was in September 2001.
 I instantly fell in love with the island, so much so that myself and my family made a special trip there this year to celebrate my father’s 60th birthday.
 My second visit to Bermuda was a totally different experience to my first, as this time I was able to enjoy my trip as a tourist and I got to see a lot more of the island and what it has to offer.

 Our home for the week was Pompano Beach Club – a property that I was very impressed with when I visited in 2001.
 Situated on one of the most fantastic beach fronts in Bermuda, it is suited to couples and families, and is a perfect choice for golfers as the Port Royal Golf Course is located adjacent.
 Pompano Beach Club has a very relaxed, friendly atmosphere, and the staff really can’t do enough for you.
 On several occasions, the owner of the hotel gave us a lift to and from the bus and ferry stops – this is all part of the personal service you can expect to receive at Pompano.
 There are four room categories available – all with stunning sea views.
 We chose to stay in a deluxe room which was located on the waterfront.
 The property is one of three hotels which is part of the Bermuda Collection, along with The Reefs and Cambridge Beaches.
 The main advantage of staying at a Bermuda Collection hotel, is that they offer guests who are on a half-board basis a ‘dine around’ programme.
 Therefore, if you are spending your holiday at The Reefs but would like to try the food at Cambridge Beaches, this can be arranged for you, and will be included as part of your half-board package.
 The only extras payable are drinks and transport between the properties.